leestott/Building-Microsoft-Custom-Vision-AI-Model-and-Apps/README.md

 As you can see in this example the probability is 0.513 so this is 51% accurate

-# Additiinal Tasks - Building a TensorFlow Light Model .NetCore App
+# Additional Tasks - Building a TensorFlow Light Model .NetCore App

+With the mobile devices you can now build a cross platform mobile app to to run a pre-trained model OFFLINE - You can export either an ONXX Model or TensorFlow Lite Model from [CustomVision.ai](https://CustomVision.ai)

-Cross platform CLI to run a pre-trained model exported from [CustomVision.ai](https://CustomVision.ai) in the Tensorflow format for image classification using the [TensorFlowSharp library](https://github.com/migueldeicaza/TensorFlowSharp).
+You can try to export a Tensorflow model for image classification using the [TensorFlowSharp library](https://github.com/migueldeicaza/TensorFlowSharp).

 To learn more about Microsoft Cognitive Custom Vision Service, please see here: https://azure.microsoft.com/en-gb/services/cognitive-services/custom-vision-service/